gabrieleiannetti/tech_notes/vim.md

 #### Visual Mode Selection-based

-Select text where to search and replace:
+Select text where to search and replace.
-* Add whitespaces at end of each selected line: `:'<,'>s/$/  /`
+Add whitespaces at end of each selected line: `:'<,'>s/$/  /`

 Explenation:
 > * `:'<,'>` initializes the command for visual mode selection